 This section explains the form customization procedure using the form of the Sale document as an example.

 Suppose that you need to display the part number (SKU) and the supplier of goods in the Goods table.
-Click More – Change form.
+Click More actions – Change form.

 In the form customization window, expand TabularSectionsGroup – Goods, click the Goods Item field, and then click Add fields.